woodpecker-ci/plugin-s3/docs.md

 : access to files that are uploaded (`private`, `public-read`, etc)

 source
 : source location of the files, using a glob matching pattern.
-Location must be within the drone workspace.
+Location must be within the woodpecker workspace.

 target
 : target location of files in the bucket